Another Way School: Private School in Park City, Utah

 Science

 Science is hands-on as it is not separated from the "big picture" of the formation of our world.
 The materials the children use to understand scientific concepts are three dimensional and hands-on.
 Children then move to two dimensional illustrations, films, books and computer software.
 The children develop a life long interest in observing nature; discovering more about the planet, its life forms and recognizing our oneness with it.
+Physical geography starts with understanding the earth as children learn:

 Children come to understand planet earth and her ecology on a practical level.
 Physically working with the globe and world map help the children see where people of diverse cultures live, work and play.
+The Sciences in the Curriculum:

 Art